oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure-scm/configure-scm.md

     ![Change Salary Screen 2](images/image023.png)

-17. You can see all the changes we just configured for displaying additional fields to Administrators.
+17. You can see all the changes we just configured for displaying additional fields to Procurement Managers.

     > Click on the **Home** ![Home Icon](images/icon07_home.png) Icon.